New Law Requires All New Cars Sold in the U.S. to Have Rearview Cameras

 Here's what this newly implemented law means to car owners and passengers.

-Beginning May 1, all new cars that are up for sale in the U.S. are required to be equipped with rearview cameras.
+Commencing May 1 2019, all new cars that are up for sale in the U.S. are required to be equipped with rearview cameras.
 This federal regulation is aimed at lowering the number of fatalities and injuries that happen when vehicles accidentally back over people.

-This requires manufacturers to install rearview cameras as well as video display on their new vehicle models, in hopes that the move can help prevent freak accidents wherein pedestrians are hit due to drivers’ inability to monitor the back of their cars when they park or maneuver to leave the parking lot.
+This requires manufacturers to install rearview cameras as well as a video display on their new vehicle models, in the hope that the move can help prevent freak accidents where pedestrians are hit due to drivers’ inability to monitor the back of their cars when they park or maneuver to leave the parking lot.

 It can be recalled that legislators passed this law as far back as 2008.
 That law had required watchdogs to put up measures to require the adoption of necessary technology to enable rearview visibility.
 However, years of delay continued until the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) finally announced its implementation in 2014, giving U.S. and multinational automakers more time for preparation and adoption.